 RELATIONSHIP WITH EMPLOYEES

 Obligation Prohibition

 1 Create a short-term work action plan and long-term Committing human rights violations

 2 Ensure career path and clear and equal performance appraisal No discriminatory practices

 3 Ensuring proper K3 Employing minors

 4 Give work rewards Delay payment of employee salaries

 Carry out business processes that

 5 ethical, efficient and friendly

 environment

-Provide health insurance
+6 Provide health insurance

-6 and nutritious food
+0 and nutritious food

 RELATIONSHIP WITH GOVERNMENT AND LAW ENFORCEMENT

 Obligation Prohibition

 Carry out bribery and

-gratification practices
+Have knowledge of laws and regulations related to the Company's business processes gratification practices

-1 Have knowledge of laws and regulations related to the related to the Government
+1 related to the Government

-Company's business processes and Law Enforcement
+and Law Enforcement

 Officials.

 2 Comply with the relevant laws and regulations.
 Not cooperative with Law

 Compry with the relevant laws and regulations.
 Enforcement Apparatus.

 Covering up facts related to

 3 Be communicative and fair towards the Government and Law Enforcement Officials. the law enforcement

 process and giving false

-information.
+Emortement Omicials. information.

 Utilizing relationships with

-4 Supporting Government programs and Law Enforcement Law Enforcement Officials
+4 Supporting Government programs and Law Enforcement Officials.
+Law Enforcement Officials

-Officials. for personal interests
+for personal interests

 (outside the interests of

 the Company).